akulagrawal/Assembler-Linker-Loader/README.md

 ## How to run?

-`python3 gui.py`

-Pass the txt file which contains all the files in separate lines you want to assemble link and load.

-## How to simulate?

-`python3 sim.py`
+`python3 app.py`

-If you are coming from `gui.py` click on `open passed file` to simulate the compiled code, or to open another file click on `open another file`.

-## How to specify files for command line usage?

-In `main.py`, add files in list x
+open the localhost server mentioned in command line by entering the given address in URL tab in the browser.

 ## Example?

-Repo contains SampleCodes dir in which there are `sampleCode1.txt`, `sampleCode2.txt`, `sampleCode3` and `testcode.txt`.
+Repo contains SampleCodes dir with sample codes.

 # Instruction format